-In the scene where Cady was asked if her "muffin was buttered", the line was originally going to be, "Is your cherry popped?"
-The same goes for the girl who "made out with a hot dog" this was going to be "masturbated with a hot dog".
-These were omitted in order for the film to gain a PG 13+ rating instead of a R
+In the scene where Cady was asked if her "muffin was buttered," the line was originally going to be, "Is your cherry popped?"
+The same went for the girl who "made out with a hot dog;" this was going to be "masturbated with a hot dog."
+These were omitted in order for the film to gain a PG 13+ rating instead of an R.

 This movie is based upon the book "Queen Bees and Wannabes: Helping Your Daughter Survive Cliques, Gossip, Boyfriends, and Other Realities of Adolescence" by Rosalind Wiseman, even though it is a non-fiction parental self-help guide with no narrative at all.

 In the scene where Christmas candy canes are being distributed in the classroom, Damian, dressed in a Santa suit, reads out the name "Glen Coco."
 While not portrayed in the movie, Glen Coco is an actual person and a good friend of Tina Fey.

 In the book upon which the movie is based, the most popular girl in a school is given the title "Queen Bee."
 In the movie, the character who fits that description is named "Regina," which means "queen" in Latin, Italian and Romanian.

 At the top of the lunch map Janis makes for Cady, she wrote a cautious note for the woods behind the school, saying, "Make out zone - warning!
 There is sexual activity in these woods."
 It frequently goes unnoticed because the camera quickly zooms in closer to the lunch tables.

 On August 13, 2013, the White House tweeted a photo of the Obamas' dog, Bo, holding a tennis ball in his mouth with the caption "Bo, stop trying to make fetch happen."
 This was a play both on a line from Mean Girls (2004) and on one of the more usual meanings of the word "fetch."